Praxis Precision Medicines (NASDAQ:PRAX) Trading Up 10.3%

 Praxis Precision Medicines, Inc. (NASDAQ:PRAX)’s share price was up 10.3% during trading on Friday .
 The company traded as high as $20.01 and last traded at $19.98.
 Approximately 8,202 shares traded hands during mid-day trading, a decline of 97% from the average daily volume of 279,141 shares.
 The stock had previously closed at $18.12.

-A number of equities analysts recently commented on PRAX shares.
+Several equities analysts have issued reports on the company.
+Bank of America assumed coverage on Praxis Precision Medicines in a research note on Thursday.
+They issued a “buy” rating and a $28.00 price target on the stock.
 Zacks Investment Research lowered Praxis Precision Medicines from a “hold” rating to a “sell” rating in a research note on Saturday, July 24th.
-Bank of America started coverage on Praxis Precision Medicines in a research note on Thursday.
-They issued a “buy” rating and a $28.00 price objective on the stock.
 Finally, William Blair assumed coverage on Praxis Precision Medicines in a research note on Monday, May 3rd.
 They issued an “outperform” rating on the stock.
 One investment analyst has rated the stock with a sell rating and six have given a buy rating to the company’s stock.
 The stock has an average rating of “Buy” and an average target price of $52.25.

-In other news, major shareholder Parallel Master Fund L.P.
-Bsof sold 352,396 shares of the business’s stock in a transaction that occurred on Monday, August 23rd.
+In related news, major shareholder Parallel Master Fund L.P.
+Bsof sold 352,396 shares of the company’s stock in a transaction on Monday, August 23rd.
 The stock was sold at an average price of $19.00, for a total transaction of $6,695,524.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
 Also, CEO Marcio Souza purchased 9,542 shares of the firm’s stock in a transaction that occurred on Wednesday, August 18th.
 The shares were bought at an average price of $15.79 per share, with a total value of $150,668.18.
 The disclosure for this purchase can be found here.
 In the last 90 days, insiders have sold 411,250 shares of company stock valued at $7,622,955.
 Corporate insiders own 8.80% of the company’s stock.

 About Praxis Precision Medicines (NASDAQ:PRAX)